CENOS-Platform/cenos-docs-antennas/docs/geometry-creation.md

 </p>

-The connector will be automatically placed in your workbench, so you can **position it** by left-clicking on it in the tree view and selecting **Transform**.
+The connector will be automatically placed in your workbench, so you can **position it** by right-clicking on it in the tree view and selecting **Transform**.

 <p align="center">